 House Gatherings, virtual and in-person, are the primary way to be known, know others, and participate in community at Mosaic.
-Every Sunday these groups gather to connect, pray, and take communion.
-In a season where disconnection is the norm, House Gatherings provide an opportunity to live in authentic community.
+Every Sunday these groups gather to connect, learn, pray, and take communion.

 Gain practical skills and wisdom to apply in following Jesus in every area of life!